KosinskiLab/AlphaPulldown/mmseqs2_manual.md

     ...
 ```
 where ```protein_A``` ```protein_B``` ... correspond to the names you have in your input fasta file (">protein_A" will give you "protein_A.a3m", "protein_B" -> "protein_B.a3m" etc.).
-After this, point to this directory in the command:
+After this, go back to your project directory with the original FASTA file and point to this directory in the command:
 ```bash
 source activate AlphaPulldown
 create_individual_features.py \